lupyuen/lupyuen.github.io/src/display.md

 Then enter the `display_result` command to dump the Interrupt Counters and Error Codes. [(See this)](https://github.com/lupyuen/bl_iot_sdk/blob/st7789/customer_app/sdk_app_st7789/sdk_app_st7789/demo.c#L116-L130)

+Also check the Appendix on enabling Assertion Failure messages.

 ![Watch face for PineTime Smartwatch rendered with LVGL](https://lupyuen.github.io/images/timesync-title.png)

 _Watch face for PineTime Smartwatch rendered with LVGL_